jeremyosborne/confetti-pigs-in-space/README.md

 * Calculate a single final score.
 * Add particles upon explosion of targets.
 * Add sound on any explosion, flak or target (add the sound in the flak constructor).
+* Allow replay by clicking on the end stage.